afontainec/chinchay-docs/docs/docs/clientside.md

  ### Description

-Returns an the amount with all the entries matching the given query.
+Returns the amount with all the entries matching the given query.
 The user can customize the result by adding a query, all of the query examples given for the _find_ endpoint also work for the _count_ endpoint.

- in our first example we would look when no query is given (therefore counts all the entries), and then dig into all the options that can be added to filter and customize your search.
+ In our first example we would look when no query is given (therefore counts all the entries), and then dig into all the options that can be added to filter and customize your search.

  ### Example